-Device Test Conditions
+13.2 Device Test Conditions

-This device is battery operated.
+This device was operated by battery.
 Each SAR measurement was taken with a fully charged battery.
 In order to verify that the device was tested at full power, conducted output power measurements were performed before and after each SAR measurement to confirm the output power.
 If a conducted power deviation of more than 5% occurred, the test was repeated.